DLFundamentals/blog/_posts/2026-06-08-distribution-aware-programming.md

 <div class="hero">
   <div class="hero-eyebrow">Algorithm Design &middot; Program Synthesis &middot; LLM Agents</div>
   <h1>Distribution-Aware <em>Programming</em></h1>
-  <p class="hero-subtitle">A program is usually one fixed recipe meant to work on every possible input.
-But the inputs you actually run on are not worst-case — they have structure.
-What if you learned a solver for the distribution you'll really see, and judged it not just by whether it's correct, but by how fast it runs?</p>
+  <p class="hero-subtitle">A program is usually one fixed recipe meant to survive every possible input.
+But real workloads are not worst-case: they repeat, they carry hidden structure, and that structure can be learned.
+What if samples did not merely improve predictions, but improved the computation itself?</p>
   <div class="hero-meta">
     <span>By Tomer Galanti</span>
     <span>&middot;</span>